 BE PREPARED AND AWARE

-Before one starts searching for information, it is important to craft a reasonable search strategy, which includes understanding the appropriate terminology, the scale of the topic, the limits and facets to the topic, and the best tools to find the most complete, precise, or convenient materials.
+Before one starts searching for information, it is important to craft a reasonable search strategy, which includes understanding the appropriate terminology, the types of information you might locate, the scale of the topic, the limits and facets to the topic, and the best tools to find the most complete, precise, or convenient materials.

 One must always critically analyze the resulting materials because many items are not current, accurate, or complete—or are written to support a specific position rather than providing a balanced representation of all perspectives.
 Consider using the CRAAP test: is the material Current, Relevant, Authoritative, Accurate, and Purposeful?
 These questions should be answered before you use any materials to support a position or a conclusion.